 The MVI is computed using data from the National Register of Participants (Registro Unico de Participantes, RUP), which covers 1.5 million households, and represents 40% of the poorest population in Honduras.
 In addition, a bespoke online questionnaire was created for self-registration and additional registrations were made through a range of unions and different religious institutions.

-In the next three months, 260,000 people will receive a single electronic voucher redeemable in selected establishments around the country for food, medicines and biosafety equipment.
-The first round of identified beneficiaries will receive the e-voucher in October.
+Over the coming months, 260,000 people will receive a single electronic voucher redeemable in selected establishments around the country for food, medicines and biosafety equipment.

 Sabina Alkire, Director of OPHI, said of the measure: